markbsigler/CodePipeline-MCP/PROMPT.md

 ### 4. Extensibility and Upgrades
 - Document the process for adding new tools, plugins, or middleware.
 - Provide a clear upgrade path for dependencies and OpenAPI specs.
-- Require a "How to Upgrade" section in the README.
+- Require a "How to Upgrade" section in the README, with commands and manual steps.

 ### 5. Docker and Deployment
 - Add a quick start for Docker Compose in the README and provide a production-ready `docker-compose.yml` in the project root.